BRYNHILL GOLF CLUB HISTORY

 Those were the days

 A site was considered suitable and an agreement was reached with the tenant farmer to rent his land at £3.00 per year on condition that he could graze his sheep on it.
 This must have made teeing off at the 9th a little difficult!
 On the 7th March 1921 pro golfer Mr Ted Ray was contracted to peg out the greens and tees, for which he was paid £10.00.
 The founder members (pictured right) did much of the construction work, removing stones and building greens and tees.
 A portable shed was borrowed from Barry Docks to use as a clubhouse and this was placed close to the site of the current clubhouse.
 The club employed its first professional, Mr David Rees, father of the famous D.J.
 (Dai) Rees and on Saturday 28th May 1921.
-The course was officially opened by the President of the Club, Major William Cope M.P., “driving in”.
-This was followed by a foursomes match between the Club Captain and Mr David Rees against two golfers from Dinas Powys.
-The event was filmed by the manager of the Theatre Royal, Barry and later shown at the Cinema.
-Possibly the first time that golf had been seen on screen in Wales!
+The course was officially opened by the President of the Club, Major William Cope M.P.
+On 28 May 1921, after Major William Cope MP’s ceremonial “driving-in,” a foursomes match featuring the club captain and Mr David Rees versus two local golfers from Dinas Powys was filmed by the manager of Barry’s Theatre Royal and subsequently shown in cinemas.
+It’s believed to be the first time golf was ever filmed and screened in Wales.
+In 1928, Major William Cope M.P was created a Baronet (Sir William Henry Cope, 1st Baronet of South Wales).
+He was also appointed Commander of the British Empire (CBE) for his services.

 Developments